13 Things You Didn’t Know Existed in La Jolla

 9. The site of the first black church in La Jolla

-There was a time when an African-American community worked, lived, owned property and managed businesses in La Jolla; they contributed too much of what La Jolla is today and at one point in the 1950s, represented 10% of the Village population.
+There was a time when an African-American community worked, lived, owned property and managed businesses in La Jolla; they contributed much of what La Jolla is today.

 10. A B&B that is comprised of several small historic cottages